-I’m currently studying for a PhD at the University of Bristol.
+I’m currently studying for an interdisciplinary PhD at the University of Bristol.
 The study will explore the ‘Impact Electronic Patient Health Records could have on potentially vulnerable patients.’

-- I have fifteen years of experience working directly with potentially vulnerable client groups and an understanding of the challenges they may encounter.
+- I have fifteen years of experience working directly with potentially vulnerable client groups and have an understanding of the challenges they may encounter.

 - A background in digital health and ‘electronic patient health records’

-- An understanding of systems thinking and practice.
+- A background in systems thinking and practice.

 - Knowledge of ethics and power relations within systems and processes.